NOISE & IMPACT ON CHILDREN

 Noise project blog

-Our new blog series follows current research funded by the Nuffield Foundation.
-In the first post, PhD researcher Conor Bathgate explores the impact of noise in early years environments and considers how practitioners can mitigate its effects.
+Our new blog series follows our ongoing research funded by the Nuffield Foundation.
+In the first post, PhD researcher Conor Bathgate explored how noise in early years environments may influence communication, attention, and interaction in nursery settings.
+In this second blog, he reflects on the project’s first advisory panel meeting and the role of collaborative, interdisciplinary thinking in shaping the research..

 Research paper